sfragkoul/sfragkoul.github.io/pages/home.md

 permalink: /
 ---

-Hey there, my name is Stella!

-I enjoy learning new things, taking long walks in nature and preparing interesting meals!
-I am also a huge D&D fan! 🎲🐉🏰🧙🏻‍♂️
+Oh hello there, my name is Stella, nice to meet you!
+I enjoy exploring new things, taking long walks in nature and preparing flavoursome meals!
+I am also a D&D adventurer! 🎲🐉🏰🧙🏻‍♂️

 My journey: **Physics** B.Sc.🪐 > **Machine Learning** M.Sc.👩‍💻 > **Bioinformatics** 🧬Ph.D.